Author Archives: jessports

 About jessports

-PhD student & adjunct faculty at Tulane University, studying ICT4D and applications of technology in disasters and humanitarian aid.
-Proud member of the American Red Cross for 11 years, focusing on international humanitarian law, volunteer training, and disaster response.
+PhD candidate at Tulane University, studying ICT4D, M4D, and applications of technology in disasters and humanitarian aid.
+Proud member of the American Red Cross for 14+ years, focusing on international humanitarian law, disaster services technology, young professional engagement, and disaster volunteer training.
+Nerdy New Orleans cosplayer, lover of all things sci-fi, including Star Trek & Doctor Who.

 Former ICT4D Student Blogs about Cell Phones in Africa